Nikon D700 vs Panasonic GX850

 Studio photographers will appreciate that the Nikon D700 (unlike the GX850) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D700 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D700 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D700 and GX850 can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Panasonic GX850 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D700 or the Panasonic GX850 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.